gustafnk/microservice-websites/README.md

 In our example, the shopping cart will be included with an AJAX request to the shopping cart resource, which returns HTML for the browser to render.

-It’s not a requirement for CSI to be declarative, but I think it’s a good practice.
+It’s not a requirement for CSI to be declarative, but we think it’s a good practice.
 Some declarative CSI techniques/technologies are:

 - Traversing the DOM for a 'data-’ attribute on an `<a href>` and include the `href`
 - Traversing the DOM for an XML element and include its `src` attribute inside the XML element [hinclude.js](https://github.com/mnot/hinclude)